ItalyPaleAle/unlocker/README.md

 You can notice that the `value` field contains the plain-text key encoded as base64 (standard encoding, with padding). `aGVsbG93b3JsZA==` is the base64-encoded representation of `helloworld`, our example key.

 Just as before, note that requests to `/result/:state` may time out because of your client or the network.
 If your request times out, you should make another request to `/result/:state` until you get a 200 status code (success) or 400-499 status code (an error, such as request denied or expired).
-Note that once you retrieve the response, the request and its result are removed from Unlocker and you won't be able to retrieve them again (unless you start a new request and get that approved again).
+Note that once you retrieve the response, the request and its result are removed from Revaulter and you won't be able to retrieve them again (unless you start a new request and get that approved again).

 Using curl and jq, you can retrieve the raw (decoded) key to pipe it directly to an application that needs to consume it with: